databrary/design/overview.md

 #### IRB protocol?

-We may also want to allow researchers to manage their IRB *protocols*, including the actual protocol documents, the expiration date of the protocol and any renewals, and studies using them.
+We may also want to allow researchers to manage their IRB *protocols*, including the actual protocol documents, renewals, and affected studies.
-Protocols should be associated with PIs, expiration dates, and any number of studies which use them.
+Protocols should be associated with PIs, additional listed entities, expiration dates, and any number of studies which use them.

 #### Object and metadata